-Standard Diploma Access 4 Credits English Language Arts (ELA) Access English I, II III, IV 4 Credits Mathematics Access Algebra 1a Access Algebra 1b Access Geometry Access Liberal Arts Math Access Algebra 2 3 Credits Science Access Biology I Access Chemistry Access Earth Space Science Access Physical Science Access Integrated Science 3 Credits Social Studies Access World History Access US History Access United States Government Access Economics with Financial Literacy 1 credit Fine and Performing Arts 1 Credit Physical Education 8 Elective Credits Students must earn a 2.0 grade point average on a 4.0 scale.
+Standard Diploma Access

+4 Credits English Language Arts (ELA)

+Access English I, II III, IV

+4 Credits Mathematics

+- Access Algebra 1a

+- Access Algebra 1b

+- Access Geometry

+- Access Liberal Arts Math

+- Access Algebra 2

+3 Credits Science

+- Access Biology I

+- Access Chemistry

+- Access Earth Space Science

+- Access Physical Science

+- Access Integrated Science

+3 Credits Social Studies

+- · Access World History

+- Access US History

+- Access United States Government

+- Access Economics with Financial Literacy

+1 credit Fine and Performing Arts

+1 Credit Physical Education

+8 Elective Credits

+Students must earn a 2.0 grade point average on a 4.0 scale.

 Eligible courses are specified in the Florida Course Code Directory.

-Standard Diploma Mastery of Academic and Employment Competencies
+Standard Diploma Mastery of Academic and Employment Competencies demonstrate his or her skills §1003.4282(9) F.S.:Documented completion of the minimum high school graduation requirements,

-For students with a disability for whom the IEP team has determined that mastery of academic and employment competencies is the most appropriate way for a student to demonstrate his or her skills §1003.4282(9) F.S.:
+For students with a disability for whom the IEP team has determined that mastery of academic and employment competencies is the most appropriate way for a student to

-- 1. Documented completion of the minimum high school graduation requirements, including the number of course credit prescribed by rules of the State Board of Education. - Documented achievement of all annual goals and short-term objectives for academic and employment competencies, industry certifications, and occupational completion points specified in the student's transition plan.
+- including the number of course credits prescribed by the rules of the State Board of Education. - Documented achievement of all annual goals and short-term objectives for academic and employment competencies, industry certifications, and occupational completion points specified in the student's transition plan.
 The documentation must be verified by the IEP team. - Documented successful employment for the number of hours per week specified in the student transition plan, for the equivalent of one semester, and payment of a minimum wage in compliance with the requirements of the Federal Fair Labor Standards Act. - 4.
 Documented mastery of the academic and employment competencies, industry certifications, and occupational completion points specified in the student's transition plan.
-The documentation must be verified by the IEP team, employer, and the teacher.
+The documentation must be verified by the IEP team, the employer, and the teacher.
 The transition plan must be developed and signed by the student, parent, teacher, and employer before placement in employment and must identify the following: - a.
 The expected academic and employment competencies, industry certifications, and occupational completion points; - b.
-The criteria for determining and certifying mastery of the competencies: - c.
+The criteria for determining and certifying mastery of the competencies:

+- c.
 The work schedule and the minimum number of hours to be worked per week; and - d.
 A description of the supervision to be provided by the school district.

-Deferral of receipt of a Standard Diploma § 1003.4282(9), F.S.
+Deferral of receipt of a Standard Diploma § 1003.4282, F.S.